Follow TV Tropes

 • When I Was Your Age...: Nowadays, this trope is almost always exaggerated to the point of parody, with such nonsense as "we had to walk uphill both ways the whole time", or "we had to walk through a 130 degree blizzard."

 • Wire Dilemma: 9/11, The Troubles and 30 years of terrorists hiding grenades inside dead cows and cars instead of metal boxes marked "BOMB" have stomped this one flat.
-If it's used at all it will be some subversion, such as all the wires being the same color, or the person with the wire cutters getting fed up and throwing the bomb out the window.
+If it's used at all, it will be some subversion, such as all the wires being the same color, or the person with the wire cutters getting fed up and throwing the bomb out the window.
 The only place this trope still seems to see use is in video games, where a 'cut the wire' puzzle can be added as a simple minigame that serves as an abstraction of the actual process of defusing a bomb or disabling whatever electronic device the wire is linked to.

 • Working on the Chain Gang: The punishment was once very commonplace in Southern US states up until the mid-1950s, with Georgia being the last to abolish it in '55.
-Today only a single county in Arizona remains as the one place that still makes use of chain gangs, although inmates serving on these ones aren't shackled together anymore.
+Today only a single county in Arizona remains as the one place that still makes use of chain gangs, although inmates serving on them aren't shackled together anymore.
 Nowadays, chain gangs mostly just exist in period pieces in media that involve prisoners in the early half of the 20th Century.
 Replaced with "community service" nowadays; usually a crew of guys filling potholes on the highway or picking up litter in the park, but these activities aren't gritty or sexy enough for Hollywood so they rarely show up in media.
 Prisoners nowadays are more likely to be employed in indoor factories, making anything from license plates to combat gear for the Army.

 • You Always Hear the Bullet: The page mostly hosts aversions of the trope, since it's just not used any more.